 skip to main content

-Taoiseach supports restoring of town councils through pilot scheme
+Taoiseach supports restoration of town councils through pilot scheme

-Micheál Martin said he had opposed the scrapping of town councils in 2014
+Micheál Martin said that he had opposed the scrapping of town councils in 2014

-Micheál Martin said he had opposed the scrapping of town councils in 2014
+Micheál Martin said that he had opposed the scrapping of town councils in 2014

 The Taoiseach has suggested bringing back town councils through a pilot scheme in areas where such councils existed in the past and in new locations with growing populations.